Animal Welfare Act 1999

 You could also call this:

-If you want to carry out a project, you must get it approved by an animal ethics committee first.
-The committee is appointed by the code holder and you must follow any conditions they set.
-You can read more about this in section 82, but you still need the committee's approval.
-If you do not follow the rules, you will be breaking the law.
-You must do what the animal ethics committee says, or you will commit an offence.
+You cannot carry out a project unless it is approved by an animal ethics committee.
+The committee must be appointed by the code holder and you must follow any conditions they set.
+If you do not follow these rules, you can commit an offence, as stated in section 82.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.